WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/4-global-audience.md

 - If you write for international audiences, research, read, and learn more about them.
 - Don't be specific in terms of culture and religion in your documentation.
 - Use diverse examples that would cater to an international audience.
-These include, diverse and inclusive names, email addresses, locations, and professions in examples.
+These include diverse and inclusive names, email addresses, locations and professions in examples.
-- Avoid colloquialisms, popular culture references, slang, and idioms in your documentation.
+- Avoid colloquialisms, popular culture references, slang and idioms in your documentation.
 Phrases like *you got it*, *that's sick!*, *cool* are hard to translate and perceive by global audiences.
-- Avoid culturally-specific humor and references to cultural practices, traditions, holidays, seasons,  etc.
+- Avoid culturally-specific humor and references to cultural practices, traditions, holidays, seasons  etc.
 - Express data using the standard international conventions.
-Measurement units, character encoding, currencies, text layouts, date and time formats, phone numbers, etc. are different all over the world.
-Don't assume that US standards are familiar to everyone.
+Measurement units, character encoding, currencies, text layouts, date and time formats, phone numbers etc. are different all over the world.
+Don't assume that everyone is familiar with US standards.

 ## Language guidelines